sagemath/sagetrac-mirror/src/doc/en/developer/manual_git.rst

 merge vs. rebase.

 So far, we assumed that there are no conflicts.
-It is unavoidable in distributed development that, sometimes, the same location in a source source file is changed by more than one person.
+It is unavoidable in distributed development that, sometimes, the same location in a source file is changed by more than one person.
 Reconciling these conflicting edits is explained in the :ref:`section-git_trac-conflict` section.